BwithE/rpi-ap/README.md

 # Raspberry Pi Access Point

 This Bash script facilitates the setup of a Raspberry Pi as a WPA2 Access Point.
-It uses Python to host a webpage that can also change configuration settings.
+It uses Python to host a webpage that can run nmap scans, arpscans, and change configuration settings.
 The script ensures that your Pi is up-to-date and applies all the necessary configurations to establish it as an access point.

 Beware, there is no login security from the webpage.
 I am currently working on a Captive Portal that will integrate fully into this project.
 Please check out https://github.com/BwithE/captiveportal